 The University Careers and Employability Team offer qualified advisors who can work with you to provide tailored, individual support and careers advice during your time at the University.
 As a member of our alumni we also offer one-to-one support in the first year after completing your course, including access to events, vacancy information and website resources; with access to online vacancies and virtual and website resources for the following two years.

 This service can include one-to-one coaching, CV advice and interview preparation to help you maximise your future opportunities.
 The service works closely with local, national and international employers, acting as a gateway to the business world.

 For eligible students, there are more ways than ever before to fund your postgraduate study, whether you want to do a taught or research course.
 For those wishing to undertake a Master's course, you can apply for a loan as a contribution towards the course and living costs.
 Loans are also available to those who wish to undertake doctoral study.
 The University offers a number of scholarships and funded studentships for those interested in postgraduate study.
 Learn how Master's and PhD loans, scholarships, and studentships can help you fund your studies on our Postgraduate Fees and Funding pages.

 Following successful application, applicants will be invited to a competitive selection process that will involve an online interview with an academic member of staff and either a clinician or service user.

 Rowena Burgess - Programme Leader

 Rowena has a background in the rehabilitation of adults, particularly older people in community settings, and has been a Chartered Physiotherapist since 2007.
-Her research specialisms include neurorehabilitation of adults and older people in the community.School Staff List Make an Enquiry
+Her research specialisms include neurorehabilitation of adults and older people in the community.Academic Staff List Make an Enquiry

 Find out more about how postgraduate study can help further your career, develop your knowledge, or even prepare you to start your own business at one of our postgraduate events.Find out More